whispir/openapi/whispir-sdk-codegen/README.md

 # Whispir SDK Code-Generator

 This package is responsible for generating software development kits (SDK's) in various languages, using Whispir's OpenAPI Specification as the source of truth.
 Whispir uses [OpenAPI Generator](https://openapi-generator.tech/) with customised [Mustache templates](https://mustache.github.io/) to generate these SDK's in many languages.
+Each SDK's source-code resides in a separate Git repository to decouple OpenAPI specification versioning from SDK versioning, and subsequently, decouple OAS and SDK release management.
+Whispir uses [semantic versioning](https://semver.org/) across all public repositories.

+Quality of SDK documentation and code-completion is ensured through use of the open-source Spectral project to lint and enforce design standards across our APIs.
+You can find Whispir's Spectral configuration under [`.spectral.json`](https://github.com/whispir/openapi/blob/main/.spectral.json).
+For example, we include a Spectral rule that ensures each schema attribute has a description; these descriptions flow through to each SDKs generated resource operations documentation.
+Whisipr runs the Spectral linter on all pull requests using a Github action workflow at [`.github/workflows/api-style.yml`](https://github.com/whispir/openapi/blob/main/.github/workflows/api-style.yml).

-## Running the generator
+## Running the Generator

 Ensure you have Java installed, it is required by the OAS generator.
 The easiest way to install is through Brew.
 ```bash